genai-musings/template-repo-template/README.md

 - ```.github/PULL_REQUEST_TEMPLATE.md```: Template for creating pull requests.

+- ```.github/workflows/Dockerfile```: Dockerfile to create for HelloWorld Python application.

 - ```.github/workflows/coverage.yaml```: GitHub Actions workflow for Python unit test code coverage.

 - ```.github/workflows/docker-build-push.yml```: GitHub Actions workflow to build and push a Docker image containing the application code to Docker Hub when code is pushed to the main branch.

+- ```.github/workflows/docker-push-readme.yml```: GitHub Actions workflow to push contents of README.md to overview section of image page on Docker Hub when code is pushed to the main branch.

 - ```.github/workflows/greetings.yml```: GitHub Actions workflow for automated Greeting messages.